vandelayimports/Language-Quiz/README.md

 ## Setup/Installation

-* Clone repository or download the project from GitHub [Click here to access the repository] (https://github.com/vandelayimports/Language-Quiz)
+* Clone repository or download the project from GitHub [https://github.com/vandelayimports/Language-Quiz](Click here to access the repository)
 * Open the webpage 'index.html'
 * Enter name into fillable field
 * Select responses from the dropdown menus